Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

 2. This synthetic data feeds into the **Azure Event Hubs** as data points/events, that will be consumed in the rest of the solution flow and stored in **Azure SQL Data Warehouse**.

-3. There are 2 **Azure Stream Analytics** jobs used in this pattern to provide near real-time analytics on the input stream from the **Azure Event Hub**.
+3. There is 1 **Azure Stream Analytics** job used in this pattern to provide near real-time analytics on the input stream from the **Azure Event Hub** and store the results in long term storage.
 Both jobs filter through the input data and pass the data points along to a **Azure Machine Learning** endpoint sending the results to a **Power BI Dashboard**.

 4. Finally, **Power BI** is used for results visualization.
 </Guide>